Adeline Hayden Coffin: Life

-Hayden Coffin was born in Gräfrath (Gut Grünewald, nowadays part of Solingen), North Rhine-Westphalia, Germany, daughter of Friedrich-August de Leuw, a landscape painter, and Mary Francis Charrington.
+Hayden Coffin was born in Gräfrath (Gut Grünewald, nowadays part of Solingen in North Rhine-Westphalia), Germany, daughter of Friedrich-August de Leuw, a landscape painter, and Mary Francis Charrington.
 She was the granddaughter of the oculist Friedrich-Hermann de Leuw.

 Hayden Coffin was a pupil of the composer Alberto Randegger, and married him in 1884 in London.
 She had worked as a pianist, and taught singing.
 They were divorced in 1892.
 Adeline had originally petitioned for a divorce on the grounds that Randegger was cruel to her and that he had been unfaithful.
 The Solicitor general and the judge in the case found that there was no truth in this, but that in fact Adeline had left her husband and gone to live with the actor Charles Hayden Coffin, who had also been a pupil of Randegger.
 The divorce was granted on the grounds of Adeline's adultery.
 She married Hayden Coffin in the same year.
 Adeline Hayden Coffin died in Kensington, London at age 76.

 As well as acting, she also translated a play, Lady Tetley's Divorce (later filmed in English as Lady Tetley's Decree), from English to German; it was produced at the Royalty Theatre in 1904.